WojtekKamilowski/CI_PP1_CDVMR/README.md

     On the right there are four links to each of the pages: Home, Menu, About us and Contact so the user can easily navigate through.<br>
     To indicate for the user on which page is currently viewed it is underlined.<br> When the user hovers the mouse over the other pages links it also underlines informing the user that the link will bring to the named page.<br>
-    Logo and Navigation Bar are responsive, the page links slide to the left under the logo for smaller screens.<br>
+    Logo and Navigation Bar are responsive, the page links slide to the left under the logo for smaller screens.

     ![Logo and Navbar](docs/features/feature-logo-and-navbar.jpg)